-Discussion in 'The Lounge' started by We Are Cartographers, May 7, 2014.
+Discussion in 'By the Genre' started by We Are Cartographers, May 7, 2014.

 Actually ...
 I think that's really not bad at all.

 and deeply affecting, as good poetry should be... the youngster's spelling mistakes just add to the charm of the piece... his/her capture of the mood was brilliant... insightful... reader-engaging to the max... all hallmarks of exceptional skill in not only writing poetry, but in the entire range of wordsmithery...